GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If new property values appear and are different from prior values, the From Packet Number implicitly sets the Until Packet Number of the prior property value equal to one below the new From Packet Number for all the changed properties.

 The properties of a channel MAY change during its lifetime.
-As such, a server SHOULD wait with sending an MC_CHANNEL_PROPERTIES frame intended to provide the initial properties to a client that hasn't joined the channel yet until immediately before sending the MC_CHANNEL_JOIN frame.
+As such, a server SHOULD NOT send properties for channels except those the client has joined or will be imminently asked to join.

 ## MC_CHANNEL_JOIN {#channel-join-frame}

 An MC_CHANNEL_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_CHANNEL_PROPERTIES.

 A client cannot join a multicast channel without first receiving a MC_CHANNEL_ANNOUNCE and MC_CHANNEL_PROPERTIES frame which together set all the values for a channel.

+If a client receives a MC_CHANNEL_JOIN for a channel for which it has not received both, it MUST respond with a MC_CLIENT_CHANNEL_STATE with State "Declined Join" and reason "Missing Properties".
+The server MAY send another MC_CHANNEL_JOIN after retransmitting the MC_CHANNEL_PROPERTIES and receiving an acknowledgement indicating receipt of the MC_CHANNEL_ANNOUNCE.

 MC_CHANNEL_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.